-A Professor of Comparative Literature and English, Timothy Murray is Director of the Society for the Humanities, Curator of the Rose Goldsen Archive of New Media Art, and co-moderator of the -empyre- new media listserv, and co-curator of CTHEORY MULTIMEDIA.
-A curator of new media art, and theorist of the digital humanities and arts, he sits on the National Steering Committee of HASTAC, and is currently working on a book, Immaterial Archives: Curatorial Instabilities @ New Media Art, which is a sequel to Digital Baroque: New Media Art and Cinematic Folds (Minnesota, 2008).
-His books include Zonas de Contacto: el arte en CD-Rom (Centro de la Imagen, 1999), Drama Trauma: Specters of Race and Sexuality in Performance, Video, Art (Routledge, 1997), Like a Film: Ideological Fantasy on Screen, Camera, and Canvas (Routledge, 1993), Theatrical Legitimation: Allegories of Genius In XVIIth-Century England and France (Oxford, 1987), ed. with Alan Smith, Repossessions: Psychoanalysis and the Phantasms of Early-Modern Culture (Minnesota, 1998), ed., Mimesis, Masochism Mime: The Politics of Theatricality in Contemporary French Thought (Michigan, 1997).
+A Professor of Comparative Literature and Literatures in English, Timothy Murray is Director of the Cornell Council for the Arts, Curator of the Cornell Biennial, Curator of the Rose Goldsen Archive of New Media Art, and co-moderator of the -empyre- new media listserv.
+A curator of contemporary art and theorist of the cinematic and digital arts, he is Chair of the Board of Directors of Humanities New York, and sits on the Executive Committee of HASTAC.
+He is a Senior Fellow of the School of Criticism and Theory, PI of Cornell's Mellon Collaborative Studies in Architecture, Urbanism, and the Humanities, and Foreign PI in the Global Research Network of the National Research Foundation of Korea.
+He is the author of Medium Philosophicum: para un pensamiento tecnológico del arte (Murcia/CENDEAC, forthcoming, 2022), Technics Improvised: Activating Touch in Global Media Art (Minnesota, 2022), Digital Baroque: New Media Art and Cinematic Folds (Minnesota, 2008), Zonas de Contacto: el arte en CD-Rom (Centro de la Imagen, 1999), Drama Trauma: Specters of Race and Sexuality in Performance, Video, Art (Routledge, 1997), Like a Film: Ideological Fantasy on Screen, Camera, and Canvas (Routledge, 1993), Theatrical Legitimation: Allegories of Genius In XVIIth-Century England and France (Oxford, 1987), ed., Mimesis, Masochism Mime: The Politics of Theatricality in Contemporary French Thought (Michigan, 1997), ed. with Shin-Yi Yang, Xu Bing's Background Stories (Life Bookstore Publishing, Mandarin), and ed. with Alan Smith, Repossessions: Psychoanalysis and the Phantasms of Early-Modern Culture (Minnesota, 1998).
+His curated exhibitions include the 2022 Cornell Biennial, "Futurities, Uncertain," 2020 Cornell Biennial, "Swarm: Ecology, Digitality, Sociality," 2018 Cornell Biennial, "Duration: Passage, Persistance, Survival," Cornell Library's 2016 "Signal to Code: Fifty Years of Media Art in the Goldsen Archive," Hunter College Art Galleries' 2015 "Experimental Television Center: ETC...," CTHEORY Multimedia (2000-2003), and "Contact Zones: The Art of CD-Rom" touring from 1999-2004.

 His research and teaching crosses the boundaries of new media, film and video, visual studies, twentieth-century Continental philosophy, psychoanalysis, critical theory, performance, and English and French early modern studies.